BrunoDC-dev/BrunoDC-dev/README.md

 <div style="width:100%; display:flex ; align-items:center ; justify-content:space-around; max-width:700px">
 <div style="width:45%; font-size:14px; text-align:left">
-Currently, I'm exploring tech at Blue Nose while studying AI Engineering 🤖 at UDESA.
-Learning C 🌱 on the side.
-Chat with me about SQL, Java, JavaScript, or MongoDB 💬.
-And when I'm not coding, you'll catch me strategizing on the Chessboard ⚡.
+Currently, I'm diving deep into the world of Machine Learning as an AI Engineer 🤖 at UDESA.
+I'm passionate about building intelligent systems and working with data.
+Chat with me about TensorFlow, PyTorch, Scikit-learn, or anything data-related 💬.
+And when I'm not training models, you'll catch me strategizing on the Chessboard ⚡.
 </div>
 <img width="45%" alt="Github" src="./images/animation_500_kxa883sd.gif" />
 </div>